 Is sea salt a better choice?

-Should I take a potassium supplement?
+Should you recommend a potassium supplement?

 They sure can, so can health issues.
 Heavy exercise, lots of sweating, loose stools, alcohol, frequent use of diuretics or laxatives, certain GI disorders and airplane flights may increase your daily or specific day needs.
-It’s smart to travel with some food sources and or electrolyte powder as well as have some on hand at home.
+It’s smart to travel with some potassium food sources and or electrolyte powder as well as have some on hand at home.